Post

 docker push <dockerhub_username>/<repository_name>[:TAG]

-You can verify that it was pushed successfully at https://hub.docker.com/ as shown below.
+On https://hub.docker.com/, you can confirm that it was pushed successfully as shown below.

 Docker Hub Screenshot

-The image completed through the above process has been made public in the yunseokim/dl-env public repository on Docker Hub, and anyone can use it freely.
+The image completed through the steps above is published in the public Docker Hub repository yunseokim/dl-env, and anyone is free to use it.

-To pull the image, just change the push part to pull in the command you used earlier for pushing.
+To pull the image, just replace push with pull in the command you used when pushing.

 This post is licensed under CC BY-NC 4.0 by the author.